sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: atoms

-    List of atoms in this view.

-    :type: :class:`AtomViewList`
+     Get list of all atoms of this residue.
+To access a single atom, use :meth:`FindAtom`.

+     This property is read-only.
+Also available as :meth:`GetAtomList`

+     :type: :class:`AtomHandleList` (list of :class:`AtomHandle`)

   .. attribute:: index